User-Generated Content: The Secret to Authentic Branding

 3. How can businesses encourage customers to create UGC?

-Businesses can encourage UGC by running social media contests, featuring customer stories, creating branded hashtags, and offering incentives like discounts or giveaways.
+Run social media contests, feature customer stories, create branded hashtags, and offer incentives like discounts or giveaways.

 4. What are the best platforms to collect and share UGC?